 3.3 Foreign authorized space stations by WTO members

 In keeping with the 1998 and 2005 frameworks, foreign‑owned and controlled space stations continue to be permitted to provide domestic and international service.
 The primary mechanism to ensure compliance with the policy provisions contained in this document is via the earth station licensing process.

-Industry Canada's Client Procedure Circular 2-6-01, Procedure for the Submission of Applications to License Fixed Earth Stations and to Approve the Use of Foreign Fixed-Satellite Service (FSS) Satellites in Canada, describes the earth station licence application procedure that accommodates the use of foreign FSS satellites.
+ISED's Client Procedure Circular CPC-2-6-01, Procedure for the Submission of Applications to License Fixed Earth Stations and to Approve the Use of Foreign Satellites in Canada, describes the earth station licence application procedure that accommodates the use of foreign FSS satellites.
 This circular also sets out a procedure to obtain approval for the use of foreign FSS satellites in the Canadian market.

-Industry Canada may approve requests to use non‑Canadian satellites that have been authorized by WTO members.
-Such requests will be assessed on a case‑by‑case basis to ensure that:
+ISED may approve requests to use non‑Canadian satellites that have been authorized by WTO members.
+Such requests will be assessed on a case‑by‑case basis to ensure that the satellite system:

-- The satellite station has been authorized by a WTO member administration;
+- has been authorized by a WTO member administration

-- The satellite station complies with Canadian spectrum policy requirements, and in particular, with respect to frequency allocations, utilization and efficiency, orderly deployment and coexistence with other radio services and stations authorized for use in the same and adjacent frequency bands.
+- complies with Canadian spectrum policy requirements, particularly with respect to frequency allocations, utilization and efficiency, and orderly deployment and coexistence with other radio services and stations authorized for use in the same and adjacent frequency bands and

 |FSS||C||3700-4200 MHz||5925-6425 MHz|